There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 One of the things that makes WordPress powerful is that it is open source and has many plugins, but when you have a project with this much riding on it, and you need a professional product that performs, you want to be cautious.
 Fairly early on, we knew that we wanted to go with VIP.
 We wanted that level of support, having people understand how to make WordPress a secure and high performance environment – there was real value there.

-Sadly, WordPress.com VIP is one of the very few channels that lands great customers.
+Sadly, WordPress.com VIP is one of the very few channels that lands great client organizations.
 And only a few are the chosen ones that are allowed to work with their clients.
 While this is another painful topic in general, we don’t help ourselves at all by undervaluing all of our hard work and underselling the value of a successful WordPress product.

 Because real experts rarely turn to WordPress, since it’s a popular playground for Open Source zealots or people who have just started, or non-technical people looking for other ways to monetize their services, unaware of the bigger picture or what could happen in reality.